the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 bools: [true false true false false false]
 ```

-Note, that you have to specify the type of the element and the capacity of the array and it never changes. `[4]int32` is an arraty capable of of storing 4 int32 values.
+Note, that you have to specify the type of the element and the capacity of the array and it never changes. `[4]int32` is an array capable of of storing 4 int32 values.
 You can initialize an array when you declare as in [2]float64 {3.141592, math.Pi}.
 Elements that are not initialized explicitly will store the zero value for the element type (0 for numbers, false for boolean, etc).

 #### Initializing Arrays

-If you fully initialize an array you can let Go set the capacity for you, by using elipsis.
-Here is an example that also demonstrates the len() and cap() functions to determine the length anf capacity of an array.
+If you fully initialize an array you can let Go set the capacity for you, by using ellipsis.
+Here is an example that also demonstrates the len() and cap() functions to determine the length and capacity of an array.

 ```
 x := [...]int8{1, 2, 3, 4, 5}